sultangazin/sultangazin.github.io/index.md

 		standard RGB videos to estimate a pulse signal of a human subject.
 We construct a simple proof-of-concept algorithmic pipeline using both the Spatial Subspace Rotation (2SR) and Plane-Orthogonal-to-Skin (POS) methods, requiring only one initial skin-pixel identification step.
-We then verify our pipeline's output with a small sample from two data sets, and discuss potential areas for improvement. <br>
+We then verify output with a small sample from two data sets, and discuss potential areas for improvement. <br>
 		**Keywords**: *image processing, SVM, living skin tissue segmentation, remote photoplethysmography*<br>
 		**Technical skills**: *MATLAB*'